fbpx

 industry standard hvac profit margin formula on a poster

-Your HVAC business profit margin is: 0.2 x 100 = 20% which falls in the middle of the industry standard, meaning you’re doing quite well for yourself.
 However, don’t take this as the limit.
 If you are in a situation where you feel like you can comfortably raise prices (to increase total revenue) or decrease costs by making processes more efficient, then don’t let a number stop you.
 As a business owner, you are in control of your profit

 One main reason so many businesses fail every year, according to ACHR News, is because they don’t take the time to do these basic calculations (or they get the wrong result because they don’t have an accurate view of their costs).
-If your profit margin comes out negative, you’re basically spending money to work.
-How can that happen?
-We’ll detail a few reasons why you might not be breaking even below.

-1. Focusing on the wrong HVAC business metrics
+1. Focusing on the Wrong HVAC Business Metrics

 Let’s start with a slightly different question: